 - Credit risk framework: Credit risk arising from credit sensitive underwriting activities is managed via the underwriting limit framework.
 Credit risk is managed within the investment portfolio through the Authorities Framework and established investment credit policies, which address the quality of obligors and counterparties, industry limits, and diversification requirements.
-Exposure to market credit spreads primarily relates to market price and cash flow variability associated with changes in credit spreads. - Investment portfolio: Credit risk is managed in the investment portfolio, including fixed income, alternative and short-term investments, through the credit research performed by both investment management service providers and the in house portfolio management team. - Reinsurance Credit Risk: Reinsurance credit risk arises from the RGA transaction.
-However, the funds held nature of the agreement reduces this risk.
-Also RGA, although unrated, has a parent company guarantee in place with its AA rated parent and therefore analysis has concluded that the risk of default is deemed to be low.
-See section C3 and below for more details. - Reinsurance Security Department: Reinsurance credit risk exposure exists as a result of the retrocession agreement with RGA.
-However, this transaction was conducted on a funds held basis which mitigates the risk of loss claims are recovered directly from the funds withheld.
+Exposure to market credit spreads primarily relates to market price and cash flow variability associated with changes in credit spreads. - Investment portfolio: Credit risk is managed in the investment portfolio, including fixed income, alternative and short-term investments, through the credit research performed by both investment management service providers and the in house portfolio management team. - Reinsurance Security Department: Reinsurance credit risk exposure exists as a result of the retrocession agreement with RGA.
+However, the transaction mitigates the risk of loss because claims are recovered directly from funds withheld.
 The funds withheld are sufficient to meet the expected claim payments.
 The exposure is stressed annually, as part of the BSCR calculation.
 This involves assessing the increase in claims costs at the 99th percentile and applying the standard BSCR default parameters (both considering the current rating and a downgrade to a BBB level) to the excess of projected recoveries over the funds withheld.
-The following is an analysis of the largest recoverable and reinsurance balances receivable from external counterparties, net of collateral held, at December 31, 2016:
+The following is an analysis of the largest recoverable and reinsurance balances receivable from external counterparties, net of collateral held, at December 31, 2017 and as at December 31, 2016:

-Reinsurer name Rating Total unsecured recoverables (\$000) RGA Reinsurance Company AA 10,130 Royal Bank of Canada Insurance Co.
-Ltd. AA 108
+Reinsurer name Rating 2017 Total unsecured recoverables (\$000) 2016 Total unsecured recoverables (\$000) RGA Reinsurance Company AA 15,550 10,130